theChris84/react-workshop/README.md

 unit.
 The default unit should be °C. By clicking the button repeatedly the unit should cycle through Fahrenheit, Kelvin back to °C.

-HINT: By facilitating a Higher-Order-Component "computation component" you can reuse your current temperature component without actually touching it.
+HINT: By facilitating a higher order component (computation component), you can reuse your current temperature component without actually touching it.
 -->